-Iluka has in place a Securities Trading Policy that applies to Iluka's directors and employees (and their "connected persons").
+lluka has in place a Securities Trading Policy that applies to Iluka's directors and employees (and their "connected persons").
 The policy prohibits directors and employees from trading in Iluka's securities if they are in possession of price-sensitive information that is not generally available to the market.
-It also prohibits dealings by directors and certain employees during defined "closed periods" except where clearance has been granted for exceptional circumstances or the dealing falls within an excluded category under the policy.
+It also prohibits dealings by directors and certain employees during defined periods (Closed Period), except where clearance has been granted for exceptional circumstances or the dealing falls within an excluded category under the policy.

-Closed periods under the policy include:
+A Closed Period under the policy includes:

+- the end of the financial year;

+- the end of a half financial year; or

+- any other period that the Board specifies from time to time,

-- the end of the financial year; and - · the end of a half financial year, to the time when two business days have elapsed after the release of the annual or half yearly results respectively.
-Outside of these closed periods and prior to any proposed trade, directors and certain employees must seek approval prior to trading in Iluka's securities.
+to the time when two business days have elapsed after the release of the annual or half yearly results, or to the end of the period specified by the Board respectively.
+Outside of these Closed Periods, directors and certain employees must seek approval prior to trading in Iluka's securities.

-Directors and employees are also prohibited from engaging in short-term trading of Iluka's securities and from hedging their securities in certain circumstances.
-Key Management Personnel must not at any time enter into a transaction that involves using Iluka's securities as collateral in any financial transaction, including margin lending arrangements.
+Directors and employees are also prohibited from engaging in short-term trading of lluka's securities and from hedging their securities in certain circumstances.
+Key Management Personnel must not at any time enter into a transaction that involves using lluka's securities as collateral in any financial transaction, including margin lending arrangements.